norwegian-geotechnical-institute/lo-slope-stability-forecast/README.md

 Note that this container does not have access to blob storage or the P drive.
 It uses local temporary input files downloaded from blob storage in a previous local run.

+## Deploying code to production
+Check access to azure devops
+Check the pipelines overview in azure devops project "Run pipeline", and select the "Publish app (production environment)" checkbox.

 # Manually triggering azure timed function
 Get the function url and _master key from the Azure portal "App Keys" pane for the azure function, then run:
 ```bash